 Snowflake Inc. (SNOW) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from SNOW as it approaches its next earnings release.
+Wall Street will be looking for positivity from SNOW as it approaches its next earnings report date.
+This is expected to be December 1, 2021.
 On that day, SNOW is projected to report earnings of -$0.06 per share, which would represent year-over-year growth of 78.57%.
 Our most recent consensus estimate is calling for quarterly revenue of $303.96 million, up 90.43% from the year-ago period.

-Any recent changes to analyst estimates for SNOW should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for SNOW.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 SNOW is currently sporting a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.